Skip to main content

 Hazard:

-The brown handle strings contain levels of phthalates that exceed the federal phthalate ban.
-Phthalates are toxic if ingested by young children and can cause adverse health effects.
+The rings contain levels of lead that exceed the federal lead content ban and levels of cadmium that are prohibited in children’s products by the Federal Hazardous Substances Act.
+Lead and cadmium are toxic if ingested by young children and can cause adverse health effects.

 Remedy: